Manual Handling Training for Healthcare Workers in Ireland

 Acute Hospitals

 Hospital environments present complex manual handling challenges.
 Patients may be unconscious, sedated, or in significant pain.
-Emergency situations require rapid response where there may not be time for careful planning.
-Operating theatres involve positioning patients on tables and transferring them while they are anaesthetised.
-Ward environments see constant activity with multiple patients requiring assistance throughout every shift.
+Emergency situations require rapid response where careful planning is not always possible.
+Operating theatres involve positioning anaesthetised patients.
+Ward environments see constant activity across every shift.
+Staff must manage infection control during handling, and the presence of IV lines, catheters, drains, and monitoring equipment adds complexity to transfers.

 Nursing Homes and Residential Care